-The Children/Adult Recreational and Educational Services, better known as C.A.R.E.S. is a faith-based 501© – 3 non-profit organization located in the heart of the Hill District, Pittsburgh, PA.
-However, C.A.R.E.S. is much more than its acronym.
+The Children/Adult Recreational and Educational Services, better known as CARES is a faith-based 501© – 3 non-profit organization located in the heart of the Hill District, Pittsburgh, PA.
+The Center that CARES is anchored in its community, responding to the needs of children, youth, and families through innovative programs and dynamic learning experiences.
+The Center that CARES constantly transcends barriers to increase opportunities for children and youth, incorporating cutting-edge technology, forward thinking program design, and best practice models.

-By establishing relationships with other local programs and organizations (found under Programs/Partnerships) C.A.R.E.S. has been able to supply their students with cultural and recreational activities within the program and around the city of Pittsburgh.
-It is through these partnerships that C.A.R.E.S. plans to expand into new territory, which includes the newly started 21st Century Grant project: Zone and the future site of the Jeron X. Grayson Community Center.
+By establishing relationships with other local programs and organizations (found under Programs/Partnerships) CARES has been able to supply their students with cultural and recreational activities within the program and around the city of Pittsburgh.